Other aviation suppliers

 4. Cybersecurity Compliance

-Critical for EU/US suppliers like Leonardo – must meet GCAA's 2023 ISAC standards.
+Critical for connected systems — must meet GCC civil-aviation security standards.

 5. Power Resilience